wesleycamargo/azure-docs.pt-br/articles/hdinsight-storm-develop-csharp-visual-studio-topology.md

         {
             Context.Logger.Info("Execute enter");

-            // Get the sentance from the tuple string sentence = tuple.GetString(0);
+            // Get the sentence from the tuple string sentence = tuple.GetString(0);
             // Split at space characters
             foreach (string word in sentence.Split(' '))